AlexanderBeck0/CS-513-Project-4/docs/report.md

 - max_b_cent: The maximum betweenness centrality of the nodes
 - mean_b_cent: The average betweenness centrality of the nodes

-The heat map can be found of all the correlated items [here](../figures/correlation_heatmap.png).
+The heat map can be found of all the correlated items in [figures/correlation_heatmap.png](../figures/correlation_heatmap.png).

 Regarding the link state algorithm, it is most strongly corelated with the number of edges and the edge ratio, but is also corelated with the number of nodes and the average shortest path.
 This is to be expected as all routing algorithms benefit from shorter paths.
 It is also negatively corelated to the node ratio, which is to be expected as a more sparse graph is quicker to process.
 Additionally, as the number of nodes and edges increases, it has more to search over, increasing the runtime.
 It is also strongly corelated to the runtime for the other algirthms, interestingly equally so.